ohayes123/N-RFRS-A1_Rail-Freight-Shared-Content/high-speed-rail.md

 ## Conclusion

 High-speed rail is not simply about fast trains.
 It is a comprehensive transport system that combines infrastructure, technology, operations, and policy.
-Where implemented well, it can deliver major economic, social, and environmental benefits while providing passengers with dependable alternatives to road and air travel.
+Where implemented well, it can deliver major economic, social, and environmental benefits while providingasf passengers with dependable alternatives to road and air travel.
 Its continued expansion will be shaped by how effectively countries align engineering ambition with financial realism and integrated transport planning.
+12